-I don’t know why more people aren’t aware of the amazing attractions in Hamburg.
+I don’t know why more people aren’t aware of the amazing attractions in Hamburg, Germany.
 Within two days, it quickly became my favorite German city.
 Here are 5 reasons why you should put Hamburg on your itinerary right away.

 Do you love chocolate as much as I do?
 If so, Hamburg’s chocolate museum is the place for you!
 At Chocoversum, you get to experience every step of chocolate production from harvesting all the way through to final production.
 By experience, I mean you get to sample the chocolate at each stage (most of which tastes nothing like chocolate).
 They have original devices and scales used to measure the chocolate at customs, original manufacturing equipment (straight from the Lindt chocolate factory) and even a packaging machine (also from Lindt).